Approved & Trusted

 Recognised Qualification

-Earn a nationally recognised Level 1 award that demonstrates your commitment to safe working practices in the construction industry.
+Earn a nationally recognised Level 1 Health and Safety in a Construction Environment, accredited by Laser Awards, an Ofqual-regulated awarding body.
+This qualification demonstrates your commitment to safe working practices in the construction industry.